syncfusion-content/winui-docs/winui/Funnel-Chart/Legend.md

 {% endtabs %}

-**Docking**
+**Docking the legend position**

 Legends can be docked left, right, and top or bottom around the chart area using [DockPosition]() property.
-By default, the ChartLegend is docked at the top of the chart as mentioned earlier.
+By default, the chart legend is docked at the top of the chart as mentioned earlier.

-To display the legend at the bottom, you can set the [DockPosition]() as [Right]() as in below code snippet.
+To display the legend at the right, you can set the [DockPosition]() as [Right]() as in below code snippet.

 {% tabs %}